afeldman-nm/vllm-enc-dec-rfc/rfc.md

 Members of the vLLM contributor community identify models/features in the support matrix above, for which they will work on writing a PR.

 ## Detailed long-term goals

+Note: to make these features compatible with encoder/decoder, you will need to remove asserts which currently fail if these features are enabled for encoder/decoder models.
+Most of these assertions are implemented in `assert_enc_dec_mr_supported_scenario()` which can be found [here](https://github.com/vllm-project/vllm/blob/6dffa4b0a6120159ef2fe44d695a46817aff65bc/vllm/worker/utils.py#L9-L56).

 ### Quantization